LauraAllObe/wakatimeReadmeStats/README.md

           git push
 ```

-Replace `YOUR_USERNAME` in the URL with your actual WakaTime username.
+Replace `YOUR_CUSTOM_VERCEL_URL` in the URL with your actual WakaTime customized url.

 ### 4. Add the Stats Card to Your README